Serge45/mhgui-downloader/README.md

 python main.py --url=<manga_url>
 ```

-this will download the all the corresponding manga series to CWD.
+this will download all the corresponding manga series to CWD.

 # Arguments
  - `--url` - URL to specific manga series on manhuagui